craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 We are comrades with Caspin, the Golden Dragonborn Sorcerer, Brilynn the Dark-Elf Bard, and Klarl the Human Barbarian.

 The Fog has come, and it follows us until we are somewhere we weren't before.
 We step through the Iron Gates, and the Fog allows us before the Gate closes it out.

+We're led to what seems like an abandoned town, where a pair of children tell us that there is a monster in their house with their baby brother.